IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 ``curl http://localhost:8080/api/admin/settings/:DoiProvider -X PUT -d FAKE``

 This will disable DOI registration by using a fake (in-code) DOI provider.
-Please note that this feature is only available in version >= 4.10 and that at present, the UI will give no indication that the DOIs thus minted are fake.
+Please note that this feature is only available in Dataverse Software 4.10+ and that at present, the UI will give no indication that the DOIs thus minted are fake.

 Next Steps
 ----------

 If you can log in to the Dataverse installation, great!
 If not, please see the :doc:`troubleshooting` section.
-For further assitance, please see "Getting Help" in the :doc:`intro` section.
+For further assistance, please see "Getting Help" in the :doc:`intro` section.

 You're almost ready to start hacking on code.
 Now that the installer script has you up and running, you need to continue on to the :doc:`tips` section to get set up to deploy code from your IDE or the command line.